DX-Pedition 2014 Update Wednesday, June 11, after my return.

 Returning those cards and explaining the MM/ versus /mm issue to those ignorant beancounters would be my responsibilty, if I needed the QSLs towards a diploma.
 There is yet another army of beancounters out there who would never accept cards as MM/ with /mm calls on them.

 Some OMs have taken issue with this practice of mine, claiming that the law says that as of 1996 no GM calls but only MM calls were to be issued.
 Good.
-I do not want to have a GM call issued to me.
+I do not want to have a GM call issued to me (although it has been officially offered to me - no problem!).
 I have a German call.
 The law requires me to use a prefix if I am in a diffeent country.
 GM is a valid Scottish prefix.
 It is on every list of DXCC prefixes.
 I have obtained official approval to use it.
 I am not intruding into any UK licensing practices.

 It has been brought to my attention that those OMs who take issue with my practice of using the GM prefix have used the word "illegal" in conjunction with my call on the DX cluster on the internet.
 I resent that.
 The LAW requires me to use a prefix.
 It is merely a RECOMMENDATION that MM is to be used.
 This recommendation is impracticable and leads to ambiguities - as I have demonstrated.
 This is a fact.